 The device has independent, fast-reacting current detectors on all high-side and low-side power-stage FETs.
-The detector outputs are closely monitored by two protection systems.
-The first protection system controls the power stage in order to prevent the output current further increasing, i.e., it performs a cycle-by-cycle current-limiting function, rather than prematurely shutting down during combinations of high-level music transients and extreme speaker load impedance drops.
-If the high-current condition situation persists, i.e., the power stage is being overloaded, a second protection system triggers a latching shutdown, resulting in the power stage being set in the high-impedance (Hi-Z) state.
+The detector outputs are closely monitored by a protection system.
+If the high-current condition situation persists, i.e., the power stage is being overloaded, a protection system triggers a latching shutdown, resulting in the power stage being set in the high-impedance (Hi-Z) state.
 The device returns to normal operation once the fault condition (i.e., a short circuit on the output) is removed.
-Current limiting and overcurrent protection are not independent for half-bridges.
+Current-limiting and overcurrent protection are not independent for half-bridges.
 That is, if the bridge-tied load between half-bridges A and B causes an overcurrent fault, half-bridges A, B, C, and D are shut down.